nawazishkhan1-nk/cs6340-project/Readme.md

 ####  Build Virtual environment using *venv.csh*
 ### Training the model
 - Run *train.py*
-(Note that, the pretrained model from our end is daved in *./output_dir*, Please delete that dir, to train a new model and save it's weights)
+(Note that, the pretrained model from our end is saved in *./output_dir*, Please delete that dir, to train a new model and save it's weights)

 ### Evaluating the model
 - Run *qa.py* system with *input_file.txt* as argument which contains the input in specified format